 A basic concept of MVW is that all definitions are associated with a named Module.
 Modules can then be aggregated to form complete web applications.
 Modules can depend on one another, so that including a single Module in your Web Application may bring along additional functionality on which that Module depends.

-I hope the kick off is good enough to arouse the interest about history behind AngularJS!
+I hope the kick-off is good enough to arouse interest in the history behind AngularJS!

 - AngularJS was originally developed in 2009 by Miško Hevery and Adam Abrons at Brat Tech LLC as the software behind an online JSON storage service.